WCGA-Murdoch/Database-Tutorials/README.md

-# This page contains information about the Barley and Oat databases
+#### This page contains information about the Barley and Oat databases

 ## I. General information

+Barley and oats are the main grains grown in Western Australia.
+Western Australia produces high-quality milling oats, and malting barley and is home to some of Australia’s largest processors of oat barley products for export.
+Australian agriculture will be significantly affected by climate change and it is imperative to breed new crops and varieties in shorter cycles.

-Pan-genomic resources are getting more and more popular since they cover a wider range of genetic information compared to single references.
-At the Western Crop Genetics Alliance, we utilised cutting-edge sequencing technologies to obtain high-quality sequences from a wide range of commercial and wild accessions of barley and oats.
+In recent years, pan-genomic resources are getting more and more popular since they cover a wider range of genetic information compared to single references.
+At the Western Crop Genestics Alliance, we utilised cutting-edge sequencing technologies to obtain high-quality sequences from a wide range of commercial and wild accessions of barley and oats.
 The sequence data was used to generate high-quality genome assemblies, capture genetic variants and construct reference pan-genome graphs.
 These information were put together to form an interactive and searchable database, which could be made available to breeders to improve the genetic selection process and deliver improved varieties to growers across Australia.

 ### 1. Barley databases